-The LGBTQ Network meets on a regular basis.
-Our aim is to provide an opportunity for staff who identify as lesbian, gay, bisexual, trans or queer to meet and discuss topics of interest, host talks and films or to just socialise.
+The LGBT+ Network meets on a regular basis, with an elected Chair and Secretary to steer and coordinate activities.
+Our aim is to provide an opportunity for staff who identify as lesbian, gay, bisexual, trans or queer to meet and discuss topics of interest, promote campaigns, provide support, socialise and more.

-We would welcome more members to the Group so please get in touch with either:
+We would welcome more members to the Network so please get in touch with either:

 What the law says